311labs/django-jestit/README.md

 # Django-Jestit Documentation

 Django-Jestit is a streamlined set of Django applications and a lightweight REST framework designed to simplify user authentication, authorization, and efficient API testing.
-This documentation provides detailed descriptions and examples for utilizing each component of the Django-Jestit package effectively.
+This documentation provides descriptions and examples to help you get started quickly.

-### Why Django-Jestit?
+## Why Django-Jestit?

-We built Django-Jestit to address a common challenge: the complexity and overhead associated with existing REST frameworks.
-While powerful, many frameworks are feature-heavy, making them cumbersome for projects that require simplicity, speed, and robust security without the extra bulk.
+We built Django-Jestit to address the complexity and overhead of existing REST frameworks.
+Many frameworks are feature-heavy, making them cumbersome for projects that require simplicity, speed, and robust security.

-### Key Differentiators:
+## Key Differentiators

-**Super Lightweight Framework:** Django-Jestit is intentionally minimalistic, providing an easy way to add REST APIs to your Django models without unnecessary complexity.
+- **Lightweight Framework:** Django-Jestit is minimalistic, providing an easy way to add REST APIs to your Django models without unnecessary complexity.

-**Built-in Security:** Security is at the core of Django-Jestit.
-It seamlessly integrates with Django's permissions system, offering automatic protection for your REST APIs and data.
-This ensures that only authorized users can view, create, update, or delete resources.
+- **Built-in Security:** Security is integral to Django-Jestit.
+We offer an alternative to Django's built-in permissions system, automatically protecting your REST APIs and data.

-**Flexible Permission Management:** Django-Jestit supports both user-level and group-level permissions.
-Permissions can be applied at the system level or within specific groups, giving you granular control over data access and API operations.
+- **Robust Object-Level Permission System:** Unlike Django's native model-level permissions, Django-Jestit provides a simple yet robust permission system at the object level.
+This allows fine-grained control, enabling permissions to be applied to individual objects and extended to both user and group levels.

-**Effortless Integration:** Adding REST endpoints to your models is straightforward, enabling rapid development without compromising security or performance.
+- **Effortless Integration:** Adding REST endpoints to your models is straightforward, enabling rapid development without compromising security or performance.

-With Django-Jestit, you get the best of both worlds: a simple, efficient framework with powerful security features built-in, designed for developers who value speed and clarity without sacrificing control.
+With Django-Jestit, you get a simple, efficient framework with powerful security features designed for developers who value speed and control.
 ## Table of Contents

 1. [Overview](#overview)